dram/trealla/README.md

  - Linda-style processes and tuple-space
  - advanced networking features
  - unlimited length and number of UTF-8 or binary strings
- - 128-bit integers (where available)
+ - optional 128-bit integers (where available)
  - definite clause grammar (DCG)

 The rule database usage is currently immediate update view (the traditional way).
 ISO-PROLOG however specifies logical update view (ie. snapshot), so this may change in future (a flag?).

 Writen in plain-old C with a permissive license.